 Expanded maintenance and renewal of high-use assets

-Over 2016 Tasports contractors, will first saw cut and remove sections of the deck.
-The removal of the deck slabs requires the presence of a crane on site.
-To ensure the safety of vehicles and pedestrians in the area this activity will be supported by significant traffic management activities.
-The ticket office which houses Hobart Historic Cruises will need to be removed in order to allow replacement of the wharf structure underneath.
+Over the past seven months Tasports has replaced 80m of beams and wharf deck.
+The removal of the deteriorated deck slabs required the presence of a crane on site.
+To ensure the safety of vehicles and pedestrians in the area this activity was supported by significant traffic management activities.
+The ticket office which houses Hobart Historic Cruises was also removed in order to allow replacement of the wharf structure underneath.

 Tasports then placed the new prefabricated pile heads, beams and wharf planks.
 The new concrete wharf deck was then poured in situ to complete the new surface.